Exam 2 Topics - Fall 2017

 Pushdown Automata (PDA)

-- Describe when PDA accepts and rejects a string and accepts a language.
+- Describe when a PDA accepts a string, rejects a string, or does neither.

 - Describe the difference in components and operation between a PDA, a DFSM, and/or a NDFSM